2 Corinthians 4:10-12 Commentary

 Paul's example of suffering was meant to bring about the same resurrection life in the saints at Corinth.
 The paradox of physical suffering, yielding spiritual life. (cp 2Co 1:5, 6 - similar thought in Ep 3:1, Col 1:24, 2Ti 2:10).

 So death works (energeo) in us, but life in you - Amplified - "Thus death is actively at work in us, but [it is in order that our] life [may be actively at work] in you."
 Works is in the present tense emphasizing the effective work of death is an ongoing process in Paul's life and included physical persecution for Paul and spiritual life in those to whom he preaches the gospel.
-Death was like a "busy mortician" the bubonic plague and is continually at work.
+Death was like a "busy mortician" during the deadly bubonic plague and is continually at work.
 Most commentators agree that "us" is used "editorially" to refer to himself.
-Paul was continually willing to die to self that others might experience life in Christ., specifically the Risen Life of Christ, the Source of present grace and future glory.
-Paul's constant suffering made spiritual life to a reality for the Corinthians.
+Paul was continually willing to die to self that others might experience life in Christ., specifically the Resurrected Life of the resurrected Christ, the Source of present grace (2Cor 13:14, 2Ti 2:1) and future glory.
 Furthermore, it was Paul's belief in a future resurrection which made him willing to carry about in his body the dying of Jesus, willing even to die daily (1Co 15:31+)

-MacArthur - The phrase death works in us refers back to the reality of verses 10 and 11 that Paul faced death every day.
+MacArthur - The phrase death works in us refers back to the reality of 1Co 4:10, 11 that Paul faced death every day.
 He literally looked death in the face regularly so he could bring the message of eternal life to the Corinthians; he was even willing to die physically so that they could live spiritually....It was Paul’s joyous privilege to suffer in bringing the gospel to others, who then became the fruit of his courageous endurance.
 (2 Corinthians Commentary)

 P. E. Hughes adds "It is the unconquerable life of the risen Jesus within that enables His servants willingly and perpetually to be handed over to death for His sake, in order that the same life of Christ may be kindled in the hearts of others, enabling them to win others.
 This is the chain of faith … unbroken through the ages."
 (The Second Epistle to the Corinthians)